YETI and RTIC have some of the most durable coolers around with surprisingly long-lasting ice life — up to 10 days! But which is right for you?

 If you’re looking for a heavy-duty large cooler made for hunting, camping, or fishing trips, look no further than these two hard-sided coolers.

 Both rotomolded coolers carry similar designs that reviews confirm are still manageable for one person to carry.
 They both have T-latches, drains, nonskid pads, molded handles on both sides, and comparable ice retention.

-This might be the most iconic cooler on the market.
+The Tundra 65 ($350) might be the most iconic cooler on the market.
 Coming in at $100 more than the RTIC 65, this cooler does have slightly better ice retention but less internal capacity.
 It holds 42 cans or 52 pounds of ice.
 Its empty weight is 29 pounds.

 This cooler has a 5-year warranty and comes with a dry goods basket.
 We’ve beaten the heck out of the YETI 65 and would be surprised if many people ever need to use the warranty.